 Vegan hummingbird cake loaf studded with blueberries and topped with coconut yoghurt!
 Nut free, refined sugar free and wholesome enough for breakfast ;).

 Sometimes I crave a cake which is super wholesome and healthy enough to enjoy for breakfast.
-This tropical hummingbird cake is exactly that!
+This tropical vegan hummingbird cake is exactly that!

 It works well as a vegan cake because the viscosity of banana acts like a binder and replaces an element of eggs!
 The juices from all the fruit gives this loaf lots of natural sweetness so you don't need to add much more coconut sugar.